 Its proper emergence as a town took place in the 19th century, when it was part of the Austro-Hungarian Empire.
 A wealthy Rijeka businessman, Iginio Scarpa, built the Villa Angiolina in 1844 as a holiday home and to entertain clients and Austrian nobility.

 From this point on, Opatija emerged as a popular tourist destination, especially as it and nearby Rijeka were linked to Vienna by rail.
 Further hotels and villas were built in the latter part of the 19th century, including the Hotel Kvarner and Hotel Imperial.
 The 12km-long promenade by the sea, the lungomare, was also built during this time.
 As mentioned, Opatija became something of an upscale, elegant resort and was popular with nobility, royalty and the celebrities of the time.
-It even become known as the “Austrian Nice”!
-Its positioning meant it has – and still does – have a temperate climate, and so was also considered a spa and health resort, suitable for treating a variety of ailments.
+It even became known as the “Austrian Nice”!
+Its positioning meant it has – and still does have – a temperate climate, and so was also considered a spa and health resort, suitable for treating a variety of ailments.

 Sightseeing in Opatija

 St James’s Church is built on the site of the abbey from which Opatija grew.
-Parts of the church are from the early 16th century, but the majority of its current structure was was reconstructed in 1937.
+Parts of the church are from the early 16th century, but the majority of its current structure was reconstructed in 1937.

 Villa Angiolina, the first major building to be built in modern-day Opatija – in 1844 – still exists today.
 It is surrounded by a beautiful nature park, with plants brought (at that time) from India, China, Japan, South America and Australia.

 The lungomare is the 12-km seaside promenade, initially constructed in 1889, which stretches all the way to Lovran.
 Originally intended for use in physiotherapy (as mentioned, Opatija was a health resort), the path winds past many of Opatija’s attractions and is a lovely wall to stroll along the sea.

-One of the town’s most famous symbols is the Maiden with the Seagull (show below).
+One of the town’s most famous symbols is the Maiden with the Seagull (shown below).
 Built in 1956, this sculpture depicts a girl with her hand stretched out to a seagull, looking out to sea.